-Xfinity Delivers Fast, Reliable Speeds and Massive Availability
+Xfinity Delivers Fast, Reliable Speeds And Massive Availability

 Key Takeaways

-About Xfinity
+About Xfinity & Network Information

 Xfinity Internet Plans & Pricing

-Available Speed Tiers
+Traditional Speed Tiers

 | Plan Name | Price | Download Speeds | Connection Type | |